Jushi Holdings Inc. Announces Leadership Appointments and Management Changes

 Implements organizational improvements to drive operational efficiencies and labor reductions

 BOCA RATON, Fla., Jan.
-09, 2023 (GLOBE NEWSWIRE) -- Jushi Holdings Inc. (“Jushi” or the “Company”) (CSE: JUSH) (OTCQX: JUSHF), a vertically integrated, multi-state cannabis operator, announced leadership appointments and management changes.
-These changes include the appointment of Michelle Mosier as the Company’s Chief Financial Officer (“CFO”) effective January 16, 2023, and the resignation of Leonardo “Leo” Garcia-Berg from his position as Chief Operations Officer (“COO”), effective January 20, 2023.
+09, 2023 (GLOBE NEWSWIRE) -- Jushi Holdings Inc. ("Jushi" or the "Company") JUSH JUSHF, a vertically integrated, multi-state cannabis operator, announced leadership appointments and management changes.
+These changes include the appointment of Michelle Mosier as the Company's Chief Financial Officer ("CFO") effective January 16, 2023, and the resignation of Leonardo "Leo" Garcia-Berg from his position as Chief Operations Officer ("COO"), effective January 20, 2023.
 In addition, the Company has appointed Nichole Upshaw as Chief People Officer and has designated Shaunna Patrick as Chief Commercial Director and Trent Woloveck as Chief Strategy Director.

 "Michelle is a strong addition to our leadership team, and I am thrilled to welcome her to Jushi," said Jim Cacioppo, Chief Executive Officer ("CEO"), Chairman and Founder of Jushi.
 "Over this past year, we have significantly bolstered the strength of our accounting team, and Michelle's extensive CPG experience combined with her background in auditing and financial discipline will be an immediate benefit to us as we successfully navigate the evolving industry landscape.
 Michelle's leadership combined with our other recent appointments has positioned our team to lead as we head into this new year with a core goal of delivering strong value for our customers and shareholders."